Mcilhaggis/accessible-3d-scene-viewer-react/README.md

 ## Features
 - Import data (images and controls) from json files
 - Custom built collapsable menu for clickable and tabbable key board interaction
+- Use arrow keys to rotate model
+- At 200% zoom container and visual are maintained
 ---

 ## Resources